-PubTrends is an exploratory tool for researchers providing faster trends analysis and breakthrough papers
+PubTrends is an exploratory tool for researchers providing faster trends analysis

 discovery among the steadily growing flow of papers worldwide.
 The service aims to solve three tasks: give a